 Students who need specific academic supports may be eligible for a Study or Study Block.
-These courses are offered in the Academic Support Center (ASC), which is staffed by two teachers (Chris Moller and Sr. Carol Higgins) who provide assistance with study skills or support in a study hall.
+These courses are offered in the Academic Support Center (ASC), which is staffed by teachers who provide assistance with study skills or support in a study hall.

-A Core team comprised of the Dean of Students, the Assistant Principal of Curriculum and Instruction, the Director of Academic Support, and the Counselors meet to asses specific student accommodations, including those students who may be eligible for a Study or Study Block.
-Students may only enroll in these courses with the approval of the Core Team.
+A Core team comprised of the Dean of Students, the Assistant Principal of Curriculum and Instruction, the Director of Academic Support, and the Counselors meets to asses specific student accommodations, including those students who may be eligible for a Study or Study Block.
+Students may only enroll in these courses with the approval of the Core team.